Home Gyms – A Luxury and a Necessity

 Also consider the amount of free space that will be needed to perform your desired exercises.
 If you leave just enough space for your Bow-flex, and you intend to also do yoga and Pilates, you could find yourself stuck between a wall and a hard place.

-Will it be a basic room or will it be your luxury spa resort at home?
+Will it be a basic room, or will it be your luxury spa resort at home?
 However simple or sophisticated your gym might be, planning out your design and considering all the criteria will ensure a perfect end product.
+The more time you spend thinking about all aspects of your perfect home gym, the better the outcome will be.

 Posted in